 The Securities will be perpetual securities with no fixed redemption date and the Securityholders will have no right to require the Issuer to redeem or purchase the Securities at any time.
-The Issuer may, in its sole and full discretion but subject to the approval of the Supervisory Authority (as defined in the Conditions), satisfaction of the conditions to redemption set out in Condition 6 (Redemption, Purchase, Substitution and Variation) and compliance with the Solvency Condition, elect to (a) redeem all (but not some only) of the Securities at their Prevailing Principal Amount, together with (subject to Condition 4.1 (Cancellation of interest)) interest accrued and unpaid from and including the immediately preceding Interest Payment Date up to (but excluding) any redemption date, (i) from and including 1 September 2025 (the "First Call Date") to and including the First Reset Date or on any Interest Payment Date thereafter, or (ii) at any time following the occurrence of a Tax Event or a Regulatory Event which is continuing, or (b) repurchase the Securities at any time in accordance with the then prevailing Regulatory Capital Requirements.
+The Issuer may, in its sole and full discretion but subject to the approval of the Relevant Authority (as defined in the Conditions), satisfaction of the conditions to redemption set out in Condition 6.10 (Conditions to Redemption, Purchase, Substitution and Variation), elect to (a) redeem all (but not some only) of the Securities at their Prevailing Principal Amount, together with interest accrued and unpaid (excluding interest that has been cancelled in accordance with the Conditions) from and including the immediately preceding Interest Payment Date up to (but excluding) any redemption date, (i) from and including 10 March 2030 (the First Call Date) to and including the First Reset Date or on any Interest Payment Date thereafter, or (ii) at any time following the occurrence of a Tax Event, a Regulatory Event or a Loss Absorption Disqualification Event which is continuing or (b) repurchase the Securities at any time in accordance with the then prevailing Regulatory Capital Requirements or (c) at any time redeem all (but not some only) of the Securities at their Prevailing Principal Amount, together with any accrued and unpaid interest thereon (excluding interest that has been cancelled in accordance with the Conditions) to (but excluding) the date fixed for redemption if 75 per cent. or more of the aggregate principal amount of the Securities originally issued has been purchased by the Issuer or by others for the Issuer's account and cancelled.

-The Securities are not intended to be offered, sold or otherwise made available and should not be offered, sold or otherwise made available to retail clients in the European Economic Area (the "EEA") or the United Kingdom (the "UK"), as defined in the rules set out in the Markets in Financial Instruments Directive 2014/65/EU (as amended, "MiFID II").
-Prospective investors are referred to the section headed "Restrictions on Marketing and Sales to Retail Investors" on pages 3 to 5 of these Listing Particulars for further information.
-Potential investors should read the whole of this document, in particular the section entitled "Risk Factors" set out on pages 17 to 50.
+MIFID II/UK MIFIR professionals and ECPs-only/No EU/UK PRIIPs KID/FCA CoCo Restriction - The Securities are generally not suitable for retail investors.
+The Securities are not intended to be offered, sold or otherwise made available and should not be offered, sold or otherwise made available to retail clients in the European Economic Area (the EEA), as defined in the rules set out in the Markets in Financial Instruments Directive 2014/65/EU (as amended, MiFID II).
+Pursuant to the Conduct of Business Sourcebook (COBS) of the Financial Conduct Authority (the FCA), the Securities are not intended to be offered, sold or otherwise made available, and should not be offered, sold or otherwise made available, to retail clients (as defined in COBS 3.4) in the United Kingdom (the UK).
+Prospective investors are referred to the section headed "Prohibition on Marketing and Sales to Retail Investors" on pages 3 to 6 of these Listing Particulars for further information.
+Potential investors should read the whole of this document, in particular the section entitled Risk Factors set out on pages 20 to 57.